-- It suspends all academic requirements, including but not limited to coursework, exams, and teaching responsibilities, for a twelve-week period.
-The intention of this accommodation is to relieve new parents of all academic and professional concerns, and effectively to pause all such obligations during this time period so that the student may return to academic work still in good standing.
+- The parental accommodation suspends all academic requirements, including but not limited to coursework, exams, and teaching responsibilities, for a twelve-week period.
+The intention of this accommodation is to relieve new parents of all academic and professional concerns, and effectively to pause all such obligations during this period so that the student may return to academic work still in good standing.

-- It balances this twelve-week pause with an equivalent period of time toward the completion of the MA, MPhil, and PhD or DMA degrees.
+- It supplements this twelve-week pause with an equivalent period of time toward the completion of the MA, MPhil, and PhD or DMA degrees, and with one additional semester of funding eligibility (not a funding guarantee).
 A student with one period of Parental Accommodation is required to complete the MA degree in two years plus the accommodation period, the MPhil in four years plus the accommodation period, and the PhD in nine years plus the accommodation period.
-Though parental accommodation temporarily suspends requirements, students are expected to fulfill departmental requirements in a timely fashion when the period of accommodation is over.
+Though parental accommodation temporarily suspends requirements, students are expected to fulfill departmental requirements in a timely fashion when the period of accommodation has concluded.

-Parental Accommodation does not provide additional funding or an extension on housing.
+- Parental Accommodation does not provide additional funding automatically, or an extension on housing eligibility.
 It does not allow additional time to degree beyond that mentioned above.

 GSAS does not allow departments to offer an alternative period that is shorter than that provided by the GSAS policy.
-Any exceptions to the parental accommodation policy must be reviewed and approved by the student, the director of graduate studies in the student’s department, and the Graduate School of Arts and Sciences.
+Any exceptions to the parental accommodation policy or timeline must be reviewed and approved by the student, the Director of Graduate Studies in the student’s department, and the Graduate School of Arts and Sciences.

 - Suspended academic responsibilities include class attendance, exams, other course-related requirements, teaching, lab work, and work toward the dissertation.

-- Students in their GSAS multiyear fellowship years are required to suspend responsibilities for their teaching and their teaching assistant training during the accommodation period.
+- Students in their GSAS multi-year fellowship years are required to suspend responsibilities for their teaching and their teaching assistant training during the accommodation period.
 (Note: GSAS fellowship years for students in the humanities and social sciences are usually years one through five; for students in the natural sciences, they are usually years one and two.)
-Students may not take on additional compensated work while being relieved of their teaching and other academic work.
+Students may not take on additional compensated work while being relieved of their teaching and other academic work during a Parental Accommodation.

-- While Parental Accommodation provides an extension of the standard time to degree, it does not include an additional semester during which a student receives (or is eligible to receive) funding, insurance, or any other benefits that come with the standard GSAS fellowship.
+- While Parental Accommodation provides an extension of the standard time to degree and an additional semester of funding eligibility, it does not guarantee an additional semester during which a student receives funding, insurance, or any other benefits that come with the standard GSAS fellowship.

 - Students must register for the appropriate registration category just as they would if they were not taking a period of accommodation.
 This is necessary to preserve full-time student status and to retain student medical insurance and housing eligibility.